 Painting and Drawing

-explore a wide range of media while emphasizing a working knowledge of
+a wide range of media, and helps new artists build a working knowledge

-materials, technique and the use of color.
-The understanding and
+of materials, technique, and the use of color.
+Students are taught how

-Students are encouraged to take classes in the areas of photo, prints and digital imaging, not only to enrich their experience with 2-D media but as a way of presenting the opportunity to engage an interdisciplinary approach to their work.
-At its best, the Drawing/Painting Area is a fertile environment for arriving at tangible results in the process of self-discovery.
+Students are encouraged to take classes in the areas of photo, prints, and digital imaging, not only to further explore 2-D media, but as a way of broadening perspective and introducing the chance for interdisciplinary creation.
+At its best, the Drawing/Painting Area is a rich environment for making visible a student’s process of self-discovery.

 All classes in the Painting and Drawing Area are designed to impart conceptual and analytical skills applicable to a range of professional careers and diverse fields of study.
-Many students completing the BFA Degree in Painting and Drawing elect to continue their studio training in graduate school in preparation for a career as a studio artist.
+Many students completing the BFA/BA Degree in Studio elect to continue their studio training in graduate school in preparation for a career as a studio artist.

 Students graduating from BGSU have been accepted to outstanding MFA programs throughout the country.
 However, graduates are not limited solely to a career as a professional artist.
 Others have pursued career paths that include architecture, landscape and environmental architecture, graphic design, commercial and medical illustration, as well as film animation.